LemonJust/napari-vodex/README.md

-# napari lugin for vodex
+# napari plugin for vodex
 For more information about vodex and some notebooks/examples, see [github](https://github.com/LemonJust/vodex)

 ## Installation